-Currently four drugs have been approved by the U.S. Food and Drug Administration for chronic weight management in obese adults: orlistat, lorcaserin, phentermine/topiramate extended release, and naltrexone/bupropion extended release (Kakkar and Dahiya 2015).
+Currently, five drugs have been approved by the U.S. Food and Drug Administration for chronic weight management in obese adults: orlistat, lorcaserin, phentermine/topiramate extended release, naltrexone/bupropion extended release (Kakkar and Dahiya 2015), and most recently, liraglutide.
 Very little data are available regarding the approval, availability, and use of these therapies in LMICs.
 For countries where these drugs are available, drug safety monitoring systems should be implemented-if not already in existence-to ensure safety of use.
-A recent report from India documented orlistat abuse in a case of bulimia nervosa and noted that the drug is available over the counter (Deb, Gupta, and Varshney 2014).
-Use of anti-obesity medications in conjunction with lifestyle modification can lead to weight loss in the range of 5-10 percent (Kakkar and Dahiya 2015).
-However, further studies are needed to assess the long-term benefits and cost-effectiveness of these new agents as well as potential pharmacological interactions and adverse effects (Kakkar and Dahiya 2015), underscoring the importance of close monitoring and evaluation.
+A recent report from India documented orlistat abuse in a case of bulimia nervosa and noted that the drug is available over the counter

+(Deb, Gupta, and Varshney 2014).
+Use of anti-obesity medications in conjunction with lifestyle modification can lead to weight loss in the range of 5 percent to 15 percent (Kakkar and Dahiya 2015).
+One long-term study found that, compared with lifestyle changes alone, orlistat plus lifestyle changes resulted in a greater reduction in the incidence of type 2 diabetes over four years and produced greater weight loss in a clinically representative obese population (Torgerson and others 2004).
+However, further studies are needed to assess the long-term benefits and cost-effectiveness of these new agents as well as potential pharmacological interactions and adverse effects.
+Several antiobesity therapies have been taken off the market because of significant side effects (Kakkar and Dahiya 2015), underscoring the importance of close monitoring and evaluation.